 Software as a Service (SaaS)

 This cloud model involves the use of the provider's software that operates in the cloud infrastructure.
-You can use it through a client or software interface.
-In this case, you can't manage the cloud infrastructure like operating system, network, storage, and servers.
+You can use it via a client or software interface.
+But in this case, you can't manage the cloud infrastructure.

 Examples: Salesforce, Microsoft Office 365, Google Apps, Slack, Amazon Web Services (AWS), Dropbox, DocuSign, etc.